Tuition & Fees

 Study Abroad Enrollment Fee

 Undergraduates studying abroad through an affiliate program (approved study abroad programs offered through program providers or other universities) are charged a study abroad enrollment fee each semester.
 This fee reserves the student’s enrollment at the University and covers certain technology and administrative expenses.
 If the student will be studying abroad in the fall, the Fall Tuition Deposit is applied to this fee.
 This fee is non-refundable due to a student’s withdrawal from the program.
+Please visit the Center for Global Programs and Studies website for more information.

 Any traffic fines incurred throughout the year are listed on student account statements.
 Appeals to the Traffic Commission must be made within 14 days of the violation.
-Payment for traffic fines are still due by the due date listed on the bill regardless of whether an appeal is in process.
+Payment for traffic fines are still due by the due date regardless of whether an appeal is in process.
 If the appeal is granted, then a student must fill out a student refund request form if a credit balance results from the appeal.
 For more information, contact Parking Management.

 Health Service Fee & Charges